 The business focusses on aggressive growth in the export market with suitable productportfolios and provides customers with application specific products with an objective toattain improved product profitability.
 For this the business ensures speedy execution ofprojects and enhanced asset utilisation.

 The business intends to continue its focus on special products through internalcapability building and strategic partnerships in the market place to promote its productsin different parts of the world.

 Key user industries for this business are Abrasives Refractories Steel PhotovoltaicBrake linings Nuclear energy Wooden laminates Friction composites Diesel ParticulateFilter Semiconductor and others.

 The business has captive bauxite mines sand mines and a captive power plant.

-In the Silicon Carbide space the installed capacity would be anywhere to the extent of1.5 to 2 million tons with large portion of it being in China VAW Russia with a capacityof 0.08 million tons is the second largest single location capacity in the world.
+In the Silicon Carbide space the installed capacity would be anywhere to the extent of1.5 million to 2 million tons with large portion of it being in China.
+Here as well it canbe estimated that some amount of capacities could be shut due to the current situationprevailing in China.

 The Company continues to retain its position as one of the reputed manufacturers ofSilicon Carbide and Fused Zirconia.

 The Electrominerals business recorded revenues of Rs4055 million compared to last yearstandalone revenues of Rs3191 million.